TheodorSmall/hash/README.md

-# sha512-hash
+# hash
-A simple SHA512 generator written in go
+A hash generator written in go